 Reach programs can instead interact with these low-level details of their chosen consensus network via remote object

-Reach’s communication language has some limitations that we have plans to remove, which are discussed in Reach’s Roadmap
+Reach’s communication language has some limitations that we have plans to remove, which are discussed in roadmap

-, but there are some for which we do not have plans for removing.
+, but there are some for which we do not have plans to remove.

 For example, we do not intend to support co-inductive or cyclic state, nor expose an arbitrary consensus heap to programmers.